instill-ai/component/tools/compogen/README.md

   arrays and objects (currently the type doesn't support nesting).
 - If task definitions contain examples for the (required) input and output fields, generate param samples as in https://github.com/instill-ai/instill.tech/blob/main/docs/component/ai/openai.en.mdx
-- Implement a way to inject extra sections if a component needs further documentation (e.g. by adding a `doc.json` file with a structured array that describes the position and content of the new section.

 ## Next steps